dev-waleed/simple-smart-contract/README.md

 # Simplest Smart Contract
-A basic smart contract deployed on Ganache Development Ethereum Blockchain using Truffle.<br>
+A basic smart contract deployed on Ganache Development Blockchain using Truffle.<br>
 To compile use:<br>
 `truffle compile` it will generate a build folder with the compiled contract data.